Grab 3% off now – use code ESIMDB03 at checkout.

 July 27, 2024 update: no reaction from customer service, no refund, they don't care!

-Currently, Tunisia is supported by over 80 travel eSIM brands (providers), offering over 2100 prepaid data plans.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data needs and budget for their trip.
+Currently, eSIMDB lists over 80 travel eSIM brands offering service in Tunisia, alongside over 2500 prepaid data plans.
+With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data requirements and budget for their trip.

-Several providers offer unlimited data eSIM plans for Tunisia, including Truely, Firsty, Yoho Mobile, Roamify, Yesim, and ETravelSim.
-Please be aware that these plans may have limitations such as speed throttling or, in the case of Firsty, a speed limit of 256kbps.
-Pricing for these unlimited data plans ranges from approximately $0.00 to $449.07 USD, depending on the provider and validity period.
+Several providers offer unlimited data eSIM plans for Tunisia, including Firsty, Yoho Mobile, Roamify, Truely, Yesim, and ETravelSim.
+It’s important to note that these plans may have speed limitations or experience throttling.
+Pricing for these unlimited data options generally ranges from approximately $0.00 to $449.07 USD, depending on the provider and validity period selected.

 Tunisia's mobile network infrastructure is supported by three major Mobile Network Operators (MNOs):